- The Basics

 Punta Cana © Trip & Travel Blog

 Punta Cana is the centre of the east coast region of the Dominican Republic, and is becoming a growing holiday destination with several attractions.
-The 40-mile (64km) stretch of coast where the Caribbean meets the Atlantic offers pearly-white sand sprinkled with thousands of coconut trees, and is largely unspoilt.
+The 62-mile (100km) stretch of coast where the Caribbean meets the Atlantic offers pearly-white sand sprinkled with thousands of coconut trees, and is largely unspoilt.

 The area has beaches and balnearios which face both the Caribbean and Atlantic, and it has been a popular tourist destination since the 1970s.
-The name Punta Cana refers to the cane palms in the region, and literally means "Tip of the White Cane Palms".
-Attractions in and around Punta Cana include the Manati Park, with its performing dolphins and sea lions, and an authentic replica of an ancient Taino Indian village.
+The name Punta Cana refers to the cane palms in the region that has been used as roofing for centuries.
+Attractions in and around Punta Cana include the Manati Park, with its performing dolphins and sea lions, and an authentic replica of an ancient Taino village.
 Apart from the beautiful beaches, there are also plenty of activities to keep visitors busy in Punta Cana.

 Punta Cana has a variety of fantastic places to go shopping.
 No matter what you're looking for, whether it's American-style shopping malls or authentic Dominican markets, you're sure to find it while shopping in Punta Cana.
 It's also important to note that in Punta Cana, many places are cash only.
 Even places that accept credit cards will likely give you a discount of some kind if you're willing to pay in cash.